 - After touching something dirty

 - After coughing, sneezing or wiping nose

-Skin is usually a great barrier to infection.
+Skin usually is a great barrier to infection.
 You can help maintain that barrier by regularly using moisturizers during cold, dry winter months to prevent cracked or chapped skin.
-You can also remove infectious organisms from your hands before you transfer them to your eyes, nose or mouth.
-This is often how common cold and influenza viruses are spread.
-Research indicates that hand washing regularly in classrooms decreases school absences due to illness.
+You also can remove infectious organisms from your hands before you transfer them to your eyes, nose or mouth.
+This often is how common cold and influenza viruses are spread.
+Research indicates that hand-washing regularly in classrooms decreases school absences due to illness.

 In some situations, hand sanitizer is a good alternative.
 You use a dime-sized amount and rub it thoroughly over the hand surfaces until hands are dry.
 Hand sanitizers usually contain 60 to 90 percent alcohol, which kills many bacteria and viruses that cause infection.
 Hand sanitizer doesn’t work if it doesn’t have good contact with the skin, so opt for soap and water when hands are extremely soiled.

 As a parent, you can’t prevent your kids from contact with dirt and germs.
-But you can teach them the right way to wash their hands and protect themselves by making frequent hand washing a life-long healthy habit.
+But you can teach them the right way to wash their hands and protect themselves by making frequent hand-washing a life-long healthy habit.

 Learn how to clean up your hand-washing skills, and download a flyer and coloring sheet about hand-washing.